-The En-ROADS Baseline scenario answers the question, “What might the world look like if we don’t take action on climate?”
+The En-ROADS Baseline scenario answers the question, “What might the world look like if we don’t take further action on climate?”
 It simulates a world without any new energy or climate actions and does not include countries’ stated policy goals.

 To understand the scale and scope of a challenge, modelers start with a reference scenario.
 This is also variously called a baseline or “business as usual” scenario.
 The purpose of such scenarios is to characterize a dynamic challenge by showing a pattern of behaviors over time that policy actions can then be compared against.